ni/nimble/angular-workspace/projects/ni/nimble-angular/README.md

     }
     ```

-   Note: Nimble components are expose in Angular as Angular Directives and have the suffix `Directive`.
+   Note: Nimble components are exposed in Angular as Angular Directives and have the suffix `Directive`.

 ### Learn more